juliakloiber/superrr/_posts/superrr-lab-blog/2023-05-10-Interview-Makda-Isak.md

 ---

 <img src="/assets/img/blog/Makda Isak_.png" alt="Illustration of Martha Dark" width="1056" height="594">
 <p><em> Makda Isak (M.A.
 Sociology) is active in various self-organised contexts as a Black Feminist educator and researcher.
 Thematic focuses include Critical Race Theory, Black Feminist theory, and decoloniality.
-She has been working as an educational consultant at Each One Teach One since 2020, where she currently co-leads the Competence Network Anti-Black Racism (<a href="https://kompad.de/en/">KomPAD</a>).</em></p>
+She has been working as an educational consultant at <a href="https://eoto-archiv.de/">Each One Teach One e.V.</a> since 2020, where she currently co-leads the Competence Network Anti-Black Racism (<a href="https://kompad.de/en/">KomPAD</a>).</em></p>

 <p><b>SUPERRR:</b> Makda, what do our futures hold?</p>